guy-black/happy-calc/nextsteps.md

 ## UI

-   -icons, fix display height, work on general sizes
+   -icons, work on general sizes and colors